Diss, Norfolk

 What is the average house price in Diss?

-How far is Diss from Norwich and London?
+How far is Diss from Norwich?

 What are the schools like in Diss?